-Research and development expenses, net include personnel-related expenses such as salaries, benefits, stock-based compensation and payroll taxes.
-Our research and development employees are engaged in the design and development of power electronics, semiconductors, software and power line communications and networking.
-Our research and development expenses also include third-party design and consulting costs, materials for testing and evaluation, ASIC development and licensing costs, depreciation expense and other indirect costs.
+Research and development expenses, net include personnel-related expenses such as salaries, benefits, stock-based compensation, and payroll taxes.
+Our research and development employees are engaged in the design and development of power electronics, semiconductors, software, and power line communications and networking.
+Our research and development expenses also include third-party design and consulting costs, materials for testing and evaluation, ASIC development and licensing costs, depreciation expense, and other indirect costs.
 We devote substantial resources to ongoing research and development programs that focus on enhancements to and cost efficiencies in our existing products and timely development of new products that utilize technological innovation, thereby maintaining our competitive position.

 Research and development expenses are presented net of the amount of any grants we receive for research and development in the period in which we receive the grant.
-We previously received grants and other funding from the Binational Industrial Research and Development Foundation and the OCS.
-Certain of those grants require us to pay royalties on sales of certain of our products, which are recorded as cost of revenues.
+We previously received grants and other funding from the Binational Industrial Research and Development Foundation and the Israel Innovation Authority (the IIA).
+Certain of those grants required us to pay royalties on sales of certain of our products, which were recorded as cost of revenues.
+As of December 31, 2017, no such royalty obligations remained.